doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 as follows:

--  If X is a detached document, the state of X is copied onto a pre-existing managed document instance X' of the same identity.
+*  If X is a detached document, the state of X is copied onto a pre-existing managed document instance X' of the same identity;
--  If X is a new document instance, a new managed copy X' will be created and the state of X is copied onto this managed instance.
+*  If X is a new document instance, a new managed copy X' will be created and the state of X is copied onto this managed instance;
--  If X is a removed document instance, an InvalidArgumentException will be thrown.
+*  If X is a removed document instance, an ``InvalidArgumentException`` will be thrown;
--  If X is a managed document, it is ignored by the merge operation, however, the merge operation is cascaded to documents referenced by relationships from X if these relationships have been mapped with the cascade element value MERGE or ALL (see "Transitive Persistence").
+*  If X is a managed document, it is ignored by the merge operation, however, the merge operation is cascaded to documents referenced by relationships from X if these relationships have been mapped with the cascade element value MERGE or ALL (see "Transitive Persistence");
--  For all documents Y referenced by relationships from X having the cascade element value MERGE or ALL, Y is merged recursively as Y'.
+*  For all documents Y referenced by relationships from X having the cascade element value ``MERGE`` or ``ALL``, Y is merged recursively as Y'.
    For all such Y referenced by X, X' is set to reference Y'.
-(Note that if X is managed then X is the same object as X'.)
+(Note that if X is managed then X is the same object as X'.);
--  If X is an document merged to X', with a reference to another document Y, where cascade=MERGE or cascade=ALL is not specified, then navigation of the same association from X' yields a reference to a managed object Y' with the same persistent identity as Y.
+*  If X is a document merged to X', with a reference to another document Y, where ``cascade=MERGE`` or ``cascade=ALL`` is not specified, then navigation of the same association from X' yields a reference to a managed object Y' with the same persistent identity as Y.

 The ``merge`` operation is usually not as frequently needed and used as ``persist`` and ``remove``.
-The most common scenario for the ``merge`` operation is to reattach documents to an DocumentManager that come from some cache (and are therefore detached) and you want to modify and persist such an document.
+The most common scenario for the ``merge`` operation is to reattach documents to a ``DocumentManager`` that come from some cache (and are therefore detached) and you want to modify and persist such a document.

 .. warning::